wp-plugins/toolbar-removal-completely-disable/readme.txt

 * Release [STABLE] Disable Admin Bar and ToolBar
  * NEW Remove Frontend Bump CB
  * NEW Remove Backend DashBoard Admin Menu Shaddow Effect
- * NEW Remove Backend DashBoard Admin Menu Pointers (tooltips) Function
+ * NEW Remove Backend DashBoard Admin Menu Pointer (tooltips) Function
  * NEW Remove Backend "gap" on top of Admin DashBoard for WP 3.3+ or later
  * NEW Add Header and Footer Log
  * UPDATED Class Removal